 Rinse chicken and pat dry.
 Sprinkle lightly with salt and pepper.

 Cold Facts.
-Packaging: foil pans.
+Packaging: freezer bags and foil pans.
+Squeeze out all air and seal bag.
+For better protection of frozen foods during storage, seal each bag inside a second one.
+Lay bags flat in freezer until solid so they will stack.
 Seal foil pans with a double layer of foil to protect foods for storage.
 Label each dish with permanent marker.
 Make a master list of the dishes.
 As you remove each from the freezer, cross it off the list.
 For best quality, freeze meat mixtures no longer than six weeks, others three months.

 Note: Nutritional analysis is per serving.